 For the not-so childlike, wine tasting will be available at French and Italian wine shops, as well as wine-themed gifts and collectibles.
-The gift-shopper’s go-to location is Ornament World, a shop which sells ornaments from all around the world with the sole purpose of brightening your Christmas tree.
+The gift shopper’s go-to location is Ornament World, a shop that sells ornaments from all around the world with the sole purpose of brightening your Christmas tree.

 Christmas Town also features seven holiday shows for children, adults and the whole family.
 The season will be brought to life with “Deck the Halls,” a Christmas musical where you will be invited to sing along with Frosty the Snowman and toy soldiers come alive.
 The entire village will be merry and musical all season long.

 Even though the weather might be chilly, a holiday season in the Big Apple could not be more magical.
 Warm your heart with the New York Philharmonic’s Christmas show, “Holidays with the Philharmonic.”
 They will be performing classics such as “White Christmas” and “Winter Wonderland” this year.